plforacle/mysql-essential-bootcamp-ou-2025-main/introduction/introduction.md

 The MySQL Enterprise Edition is a commercial offering comprised of the MySQL database with security, encryption, auditing, high availability and scalability extensions, online backup, monitoring, management, and visual database design and SQL development tools.
 It reduces the risk, cost, and complexity in developing, deploying, and managing business-critical MySQL applications.

-In this workshop, you will learn how to work install MySQL, design your database, manage roles, create a logical backup and you will get to know Enterprise Edition features: MySQL Enterprise Firewall, MySQL Enterprise Audit, MySQL Enterprise Backup and MySQL Enterprise and Monitor.
+In this workshop, you will learn how to work install MySQL, design your database, manage roles, create a logical backup and you will get to know Enterprise Edition features: MySQL Enterprise Firewall, MySQL Enterprise Audit, MySQL Enterprise Backup,  and how to Monitor MySQL.

 Overall in this workshop will get you started on using MySQL and MySQL Enterprise Edition features and on how this tools integrate with each other to provide a robust, secure and reliable database.

-*Estimated Workshop Time*: 20 hours+

 ### Lab Setup